-Despite Nerves, Jenna Bush Hager Enjoys Smooth Running First Day As The New Co-Host Of The Fourth Hour
+Despite Nerves, Jenna Bush Hager Enjoys Smooth-Running First Day As The New Co-Host Of The Fourth Hour

 The reality of Jenna Bush Hager’s new gig as a co-host on the fourth hour of the Today Show set in the night before her first day.
-Hager is replacing Kathie Lee Gifford who starred alongside Hoda Kotb for 11 years on the lighthearted television segment.
+Hager is replacing Kathie Lee Gifford, who starred alongside Hoda Kotb for 11 years on the lighthearted television segment.
 Knowing she’d have to adjust to her new schedule of very early mornings, Hager went to bed early Sunday night.
 However, she found it difficult to sleep out of anticipation of what was to come.
 While scrolling through her phone she came upon the new Instagram page for her show, Today with Hoda & Jenna.
 She knew that she had big shoes to fill.
 Nevertheless, her first day on Monday went smoothly, complete with a visit from her daughters, according to Today.

 Hager was welcomed into her gig with a videotaped message from her friends and loved ones.
 Her father, former president George Bush was among those who wished her well.